-There are dozens of great ways to generate passive income.
-Some sources of passive income generate enough to live off of.
-Other sources are a way to make an easy $50 a year without doing much.
+There are dozens of great passive income ideas.
+Some generate enough to live off of, while others are a way to make an easy $50 a year in extra cash without doing much work.

-- Is it really a source of passive income?
+- Whether it’s really a source of passive income.

 You’ve probably heard of Nielsen Research.
 It’s the large, publicly-traded company best known as the producer of the Nielsen TV Ratings, which are an important factor when networks decide which shows get canceled and renewed each year, and how much to charge for advertising on each program.

-Nielsen has been conducting market and consumer research for over 90 years, and the company collects data on much more than just people’s television habits; it also analyzes things like what products we buy and what websites we visit.
+Nielsen has been conducting market and consumer research since 1923, and the company collects data on much more than just people’s television habits.
+It also analyzes things like what products we buy and what websites we visit.

-Nielsen (which has an A+ rating from the Better Business Bureau) then sells its market research data to other companies.
+Nielsen then sells its market research data to other companies.
 This information is extremely valuable because it helps brands improve their products, services, and programming — giving consumers like us more of what we want and less of what we don’t.

 What is the Nielsen Computer and Mobile Panel?

 Why is this information valuable?
-One example is online shopping, which accounted for 14.3% of all retail sales in 2018 — a figure that’s growing every year with no signs of slowing down.
+One example is online shopping, which accounts for over 14% of all retail sales — a figure that’s growing every year with no signs of slowing down.

 What Does the Sign-Up Process Look Like?